Sound Mixer Services

 Experienced Mixers

-Sound mixers with credits on major Mexican and international productions at Estudios Churubusco and Baja Studios.
+Sound mixers with credits on major Mexican and global shoots at Estudios Churubusco and Baja Studios.

 02.